DaikonWeb/daikonweb.github.io/docs/routing/path-patterns.md

 ```

 # Group of paths
-You can deduplicate common parts of the path wit the `path` sintax. `path` can also be nested.
+You can deduplicate common parts of the path with the `path` syntax. `path` can also be nested.

 ```kotlin
 @Test